mohakraaj/Document-Filter/README.md

-Angel of Death
+Document Filter
 -----------------------
-Angel of Death is a document classifer, which can also be used as a spam filter.
+Document Filter is a document classifer, which can also be used as a spam filter.
 It has complete implementation of
 	- NaiveBayesian Classifer
 	- Fisher Classifier